-After a critical evaluation of the 2002 climate strategy (AEA and Umweltbundesamt, 2005), the strategy was revised from 2005 onwards and adopted by the federal government in 2007 (Lebensministerium, 2007).
-Although GHG emissions increased in the meantime, the emission reduction targets for most sectors were lowered (for the building sector from -27% to -20% until 2010 compared to 1990) (Lebensministerium, 2002; Lebensministerium, 2007).
+Lebensministerium, 2007).
 Although this change was merely symbolic (the decision to offset increasing emissions not domestically but with emission certificates has long been taken), the provinces never agreed on the strategy, in particular because they thought the lower target for the building sector (easily surpassed later on) was still too ambitious.
 Thus, most interviewees agreed that the revised climate strategy was politically even less relevant than its predecessor was.

 Since both federal climate strategies failed to cut GHG emissions, the Federal Environment Ministry saw the need for a climate protection law with sectoral targets and sanctions for missing them.
 Announced already in the government programme of 2008 (Bundeskanzleramt, 2008), it took the federal and provincial governments three years to negotiate a seriously flawed law that stated neither emission targets for sectors or levels of government, nor concrete measures, nor sanctions for missed targets (Klimaschutzgesetz; BGBL.
 I Nr.
 106/2011).
+When the

-When the Austrian National Assembly adopted the law in October 2011, the Minister said that "with regard to climate protection the previous 'can' turns into a 'must'", and that Austria will join the UK as a European frontrunner in climate change mitigation.8 Considering the flaws mentioned above, this was either wishful thinking or deception of the public.
-Well aware of the loopholes in the law, the Federal Environment Ministry tried to close them in additional rounds of negotiations with other ministries, the provinces. and the four social partners9 immediately after its adoption.
+Austrian National Assembly adopted the law in October 2011, the Minister said that "with regard to climate protection the previous 'can' turns into a 'must'", and that Austria will join the UK as a European frontrunner in climate change mitigation.5 Considering the flaws mentioned above, this was either wishful thinking or deception of the public.
+Well aware of the loopholes in the law, the Federal Environment Ministry tried to close them in additional rounds of negotiations with other ministries, the provinces, and the four social partners6 immediately after its adoption.
 Although the amended law states detailed emission reduction trajectories for six sectors until 2020 (Novelle Klimaschutzgesetz, 2012) and the federal government as well as the provinces approved an action programme in 2013, the improvements are merely symbolic for two reasons.
-First, since the provinces (and the social partners) regard some sectoral targets as too demanding (in particular the one for the building sector that foresees emission cuts of 13.5% between 2013 and 2020) they rejected the entire amendment (see e.g., Landesregierung Steiermark, 2013; Oberösterreichische Landesregierung, 2013).
+First, since the provinces (and the social partners) regard some sectoral targets as too demanding (in particular the cuts of 13.5% between 2013 and 2020) they rejected the entire amendment (see e.g., Landesregierung Steiermark, 2013; Oberösterreichische Landesregierung, 2013).
 Second, despite lengthy negotiations with the provinces, the Federal Environment Ministry was not able to find a consensus on how to share the costs for emission certificates in the case that sectoral targets will not be met.
 Consequently, the provinces cannot be sanctioned if they fail to meet the disputed building sector target.
-This also hampers the
+This also hampers the prospects of the work programme that was formulated in parallel to the amendment.
+The work programme one for the building sector that foresees emission